carpentries-incubator/genome-mining/_episodes/05-bigscape.md

 ## Preparing the input

-In each of the antiSMASH output folders, we will find a single `.gbk` file for each BGC, which includes "region" within its filename.
-Thus, we will copy all those files to the new folder.
+In each of the antiSMASH output directories, we will find a single `.gbk` file for each BGC, which includes "region" within its filename.
+Thus, we will copy all those files to the new directory.

-Let's locate in the folder that has the antiSMASH results of each genome:
+Let's locate in the directory that has the antiSMASH results of each genome:
 ~~~
 pwd
 ~~~